vishalkk96/F1_Race_Pred_LSTM/README.md

 # F1 Race Predictor LSTM
-An LSTM Model to predict the speeds and outcomes of a Formula 1 Race
+A 2 stage LSTM Model to predict the driver speeds and final outcome of a Formula 1 Race.

 ## Introduction
 This project aims to develop a predictive model for race outcomes using publicly available data from the FastF1 library.
 While critical data like tire temperature is proprietary to F1 teams and unavailable, the model leverages accessible data such as tire type, tire life, and sector durations for each session (including qualifying and race).
 These data points form the basis for effectively estimating driver performance despite data limitations.

 ## Problem Statement

-Develop a model to get the individual driver lap data for the first 20 laps and predict the performance of each driver until the end of the race
+Develop a model to get the individual driver lap data for the first 20 laps and predict the performance of each driver until the end of the race.

 ## F1 Background